SFDC-Hermes/Lightning-Hermes/_posts/2026-05-10-salesforce-data-modeling.md

 ## 🚨 1.
 Before Modeling Object Relationships

-**Please review these two documents prior to data modeling.
-Correcting a flawed relationship architecture can be a significant challenge later on.
-In particular, transitioning from a Master-Detail to a Lookup relationship can be complicated due to numerous field dependencies.**
+**I highly recommend reading these two documents before starting your data modeling.
+From my experience, once a relationship is established, it's extremely difficult to revert.
+This is especially true when converting from Master-Detail to Lookup, as many fields may already be dependent on that relationship.**

 👉 [View SF Document about Relationships](https://help.salesforce.com/s/articleView?id=platform.overview_of_custom_object_relationships.htm&type=5)
 👉 [View SF Document about Considerations for Object Relationships](https://help.salesforce.com/s/articleView?id=platform.relationships_considerations.htm&type=5)